Medicare Vision Coverage: How to Save Money on Eyeglasses and Exams

 Cheap Online Eyeglass Retailers

 Buying eyeglasses online is a cheap alternative to paying hundreds of dollars for a fancy pair at your optometrist’s office.

-According to a recent survey from Consumer Reports, people who bought glasses online paid a median of $91, while those who shopped in-store spent $234.
+People who bought glasses online paid a median of $91, while those who shopped in-store spent $234, according to a 2021 survey from Consumer Reports.